WangXuan95/FPGA-JPEG-LS-encoder/README.md

 **JPEG-LS** (**JLS**) is a lossless/lossy image compression algorithm which has the best lossless compression ratio compared to PNG, Lossless-JPEG2000, Lossless-WEBP, Lossless-HEIF, etc. **JPEG-LS** uses the maximum difference between the pixels before and after compression (**NEAR** value) to control distortion, **NEAR=0** is the lossless mode; **NEAR>0** is the lossy mode, the larger the **NEAR**, the greater the distortion and the greater the compression ratio.
 The file suffix name for **JPEG-LS** compressed image is .**jls** .

-JPEG-LS has two generations:
+For JPEG-LS standard specification, see ITU-T T.87.

-- JPEG-LS baseline (ITU-T T.87): JPEG-LS refers to the JPEG-LS baseline by default. **This repo implements the encoder of JPEG-LS baseline**.
-If you are interested in the software version of JPEG-LS baseline encoder, see https://github.com/WangXuan95/JPEG-LS (C language)
+If you are interested in the software implementation of JPEG-LS baseline encoder, see https://github.com/WangXuan95/JPEG-LS (C language)
-- JPEG-LS extension (ITU-T T.870): Its compression ratio is higher than JPEG-LS baseline, but it is very rarely (even no code can be found online). **This repo is not about JPEG-LS extension**.
-However, I have a C implemented of JPEG-LS extension, see https://github.com/WangXuan95/JPEG-LS_extension